 Coconut oil has been referred to as “nature’s toothpaste”.
 The antimicrobial properties of this popular oil not only promote dental health, but dogs go absolutely bonkers for the flavor.

 Here’s our favorite tip in regards to coconut oil: grab a healthy dog friendly vegetable like a carrot, poke holes in it with a knife, and drip liquid coconut oil into the holes.
 Then throw the carrot stick in the freezer for a few minutes and then serve to your pup.
-Make no mistake, this is going to make a colossal mess, but your dog is going to have a great time gnawing on the carrot, all while cleaning their teeth in a safe and effective way!
+Make no mistake, this is going to make a colossal mess, but your dog is going to have a great time gnawing on the carrot, while the carrot will clean your dog’s teeth in a safe and effective way!

 #6 – Tooth wipes

 If your dog will tolerate you putting your fingers in their mouth but runs at the sight of a toothbrush, then tooth wipes may be an ideal option.
-They allow you to remove plaque, tartar, and bad breath bacteria from your dog’s mouth by simply running a small cloth wipe along the edges of their teeth and gums.
+They allow you to clean your dog’s teeth by removing plaque, tartar, and bad breath bacteria.
+All by simply running a small cloth wipe along the edges of their teeth and gums.

 #7 – Bully Sticks

 Sometimes you want to give them something that lasts longer than a dental treat but is tastier than a toy and less messy than a raw bone.
 Bully sticks might just be the all time favorite chew for most dogs!
-These tough chews can keep your dog occupied, satisfy their chewing instinct, and help scrape plaque and tartar off of your dog’s teeth.
+These tough chews can keep your dog occupied, satisfy their chewing instinct, and help clean your dog’s teeth by scraping off plaque and tartar.
 What could be better?
 Just be sure to supervise your dog – some dogs may swallow large pieces.
 Also, don’t give too many of them, as they are a higher calorie treat.

 #8 – Water Additives

-There are many great water additives on the market today that make dental care as simple as dropping a bit of liquid into your dog’s water bowl.
-Some dogs dislike the taste or smell, but if water additives work for your dog, it’s one of the easiest methods to promote dental hygiene.
+There are many great water additives on the market today.
+They make dental care as simple as dropping a bit of liquid into your dog’s water bowl.
+Some dogs dislike the taste or smell.
+If water additives work for your dog, it’s one of the easiest methods to promote dental hygiene.

 #9 – Deer & Elk Antlers